snackabra/snackabra-pylib/README.rst

 track fixes to the library - ergo the CLI should simply have a requirement (for example) ">=0.4.0" if it (the CLI) is version "0.4".

-For live update, of course:
+For (final) live update, of course:

 .. code-block:: console